What questions do you have relating to dance training, performing or teaching?

 This can be very hard to correct.
 It is easier in most cases to address technical, physiological or bio mechanical concerns than it is to correct style, and most importantly arms (the most problematic issue in dance).
 A good male teacher should address these issues knowing what is needed from the male point of view.

 The other advantage of male teachers is that they generally address the class needs for boys with the jumping, turning, beating, tricks and style involvement required by them.

 The other huge issue with boys in training is the need for abdominal, deltoidius, pectoralis, thoracic and quadricept strength in relation to lifting and pas de deux skills.
 Pas de deux training for boys is, and should be, what pointe is to girls – vital.

 So yes, in 99.9% of boys’ training in classical ballet a male teacher at some stage of early training has advantages.
 If your teacher has your son’s best interests at heart then she should be aware that she might not have the skills to teach him everything he needs as he develops.
 Simply going to another school where there are other boys might not necessarily be the answer.
 Talk to your son’s teacher and ask her to suggest a male teacher for a class once a week.
 Hopefully she will encourage your son to attend a class with a skilled male instructor, whilst continuing his classes with her also.
 Please be up front and honest with his current teacher and speak with her before pursuing this.

 Email you questions to email@example.com with the Subject: Dance Clinic

 You may find your answers in the next edition!

-The opinions expressed in this article are not necessarily those of Dance Informa Pty Ltd, its directors and employees.
+The opinions expressed in this article are not necessarily those of Dance Informa Pty Ltd or Dance News International LLC, its directors and employees.
 The Dance Clinic column is simply provided to give helpful advice and feedback to dancers, teachers and parents, but should not be the only resource used by readers to make decisions about their training/dancing or professional practice.